 Our members also benefit from free switching between investment options and there’s no charge for withdrawing money from your super.
 A lot of funds charge a fee called a buy/sell spread.
 LGIAsuper doesn’t.

-In 2017, we were recognised by ratings agency, SuperRatings as one of the best value-for-money funds in Australia for the ninth year running.
+In 2018, we were recognised by ratings agency, SuperRatings as one of the best value-for-money funds in Australia for the tenth year running.

-In a recent report, SuperRatings said our simple fee structure was very competitively priced across all account balances and continues to provide excellent value for members .
+In a recent report, SuperRatings said our fees are competitively priced and lower than the industry average across the account balances assessed and continues to provide excellent value for members.

 Additional explanation of fees and costs